storax/emaci/README.rst

 .. image:: https://coveralls.io/repos/github/storax/emaci/badge.svg?branch=master
    :target: https://coveralls.io/github/storax/emaci?branch=master

-Have you ever been in a dire need for a CI-server but there was none around and you couldn't setup one yourself (for whatever reason)?
-Have you heard youself saying:

-  "Screw it!
-I'm gonna write my own CI-Server, with blackjack and hookers!"?

-Well, even then you probably didn't think:

-  "Yeah, Emacs Lisp is perfect for writing a CI-Server".

-And you are absolutly right.
-But nevertheless here it is:

-  emacsi - a scheduler for shell commands in emacs
+A queue for shell commands in emacs

 **Note**:

   This is in a very early alpha.
 Also this project is just for fun.
-It doesn't even try to replace CI-solutions.
-  But I guess thats obvious.

 --------
 Features